RivaD2/personal/udemy-typescript-complete-guide/web/README.md

 - Render calls 'template', gets HTML string
 - Render inserts HTML string into a template element
 - Event handlers are bound to the HTML inside template element
+- regionMap is called for list of regions that need to be created
+- Render method populates values in 'regions'
+- Child views are inserted into those regions
 - Render inserts content of template into DOM

 ```js